data-creative/gtfs-data-exchange-api-ruby/README.md

 # GTFS::DataExchange

-A ruby wrapper for the [gtfs-data-exchange.com api](http://www.gtfs-data-exchange.com/api).
-List all agencies, or find a specific agency by its `dataexchange_id`.
+A ruby wrapper for the [gtfs-data-exchange.com](http://www.gtfs-data-exchange.com) [api](http://www.gtfs-data-exchange.com/api).
+List all agencies, or find a specific agency by its data exchange identifier.

 ## Installation